NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 +++ fast implementation

 --- a lot of manual labor.

---- impossible to scale

---- the human factor leads to errors

---- inflexibility and low detail of data.
+I mpossible to scale.
+The human factor leads to errors.
+Inflexibility and low detail of data.

 ### Iteration 2.